flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 I'm afraid this is a *yes and no* answer: There is a 'Windows' present in this console, but not in the form conventional PC users would expect.

+First things first, the Xbox's operating system is composed of a **Kernel** and **user-land applications** (i.e. the Dashboard).
+These are stored in the 1 MiB Flash ROM and the HDD, respectively.

+The Kernel borrows significant codebase from **Windows 2000's kernel** [@operating_system-os] (which, in turn, is based on the modern **Windows NT** architecture).
+The result is a strip-down Windows 2000 kernel that only embeds the necessary components for the Xbox hardware.
+These are finally compressed and packaged in a single executable [@operating_system-kernel] for optimal memory efficiency.
+All in all, you can think of it as a highly-optimised Windows machine exclusively designed for gaming.

+It's worth pointing out that the Xbox project was headed by the **DirectX team** [@operating_system-renegades].
+Thus, its origin is unrelated to the Windows CE team [that brought its APIs to the Dreamcast](dreamcast#windows-ce).

 ### Boot Process

 As with Pentium machines, upon booting up the system, the CPU will start executing instructions found at the **reset vector** (address `0xFFFF.FFF0`).
-For the Xbox, this address points to a hidden ROM found in the MCPX (more details later).
-The MCPX contains routines to initialise the security system and continue booting from the Flash ROM instead.
-Inside the Flash ROM, the Xbox will initialise its hardware, boot a small kernel (based on Windows NT's kernel) and show the splash animation.
+For the Xbox, this address points to a hidden ROM found in the MCPX (more details are explained in the 'Anti-Piracy and Homebrew' section).
+The MCPX contains routines to set up the security system and continue booting from the Flash ROM instead.
+Inside the Flash ROM, the Xbox will initialise its hardware, boot the Kernel and show the splash animation.

 During security initialisation, the CPU turns into **protected mode**.
-This is critical since x86 CPUs always start-up in **real mode** to maintain compatibility with the first processor (the Intel 8086), however, if programmers need to access the modern features of the CPU (such as being able to access more than 1 MiB of memory), they have to manually enable them by switching to protected mode.
+This is critical since x86 CPUs always start up in **real mode** to maintain compatibility with the first processor (the Intel 8086), however, if programmers need to access the modern features of the CPU (such as being able to access more than 1 MiB of memory), they have to manually enable them by switching to protected mode.

-When the kernel loads, it injects microcode into the CPU (not to program it, but rather to *update it*).
-Finally, the kernel looks for the presence of a valid DVD disc.
+When the Kernel loads, it injects microcode into the CPU (not to program it, but rather to *update it*).
+Finally, the Kernel looks for the presence of a valid DVD disc.
 If there is one, it runs it.
 Otherwise, it will load a user-interactive shell stored in the Hard Drive.

 ### The green screen